 - Tissues, paper towels, or other paper that has been in contact with food is not acceptable

 - No plastic bags or Saran Wrap

 In addition, we offer the use of 96-gallon totes for bulk recycle materials for use when cleaning out an office space, for example.
 You can obtain these totes by submitting a Service Request.

 The University currently recycles 36 percent of its waste through its recycling and waste management programs.
 We strive to continually increase this number through active participation with our students, faculty, and staff.

 - Facilities Services manages the disposal and recycling of lamps — primarily the fluorescent tubes used in overhead lights.
 To dispose of fluorescent bulbs, contact the Facilities Service Center.
 Facilities will remove the bulb within seven to 14 days.

 Facilities Services operates a free recycling program for non-rechargeable batteries of all shapes and sizes.
 We accept all household batteries (except cell phone batteries).
-Batteries can be dropped off in the lobbies of residence halls, in the lobby of the Joseph Regenstein Library, and in the kitchen of the Young Building.
+Batteries can be dropped off in the lobbies of residence halls and in the kitchen of the Young Building.

 For other questions about recycling on and off-campus, check out the Environmental Research and Sustainability’s Recycling Directory.